Yaxin9Luo/De-Diffusion/README.md

 Inference Image:

-Text: there are two cats that are laying on a couch with remotes on the back of the couch
+Encoder Text: there are two cats that are laying on a couch with remotes on the back of the couch

 ![Inference Results](assets/inference_image.jpg)

-Text: there is a dog that is running with a frisbee in it's mouth in the grass
+Encoder Text: there is a dog that is running with a frisbee in it's mouth in the grass

 ![Inference Results2](assets/inference_image2.jpg)

-Text: there is a dog that is running in the snow with a frisbee in it's mouth
+Encoder Text: there is a dog that is running in the snow with a frisbee in it's mouth

 ![Inference Results3](assets/inference_image3.jpg)